Philippines CR1 and IR1 Spouse Visa Guide

 We help him/her do their job by going the extra mile to make sure your application does the talking for you, that it contains what is needed to convince a reasonable but skeptical person to trust you and your situation.

+It would be nice if you could attend the interview and personally smooth out any misunderstandings before they cause problems.
+But you won’t be there.
 Only your spouse attends the interview.
 Even if you are present in the Philippines you will not be able to enter the Consulate, you will be kept outside.
 Your spouse faces the interview alone.

-While you can’t be there in-person, our plan at VisaCoach is to help you to
+While you can’t be there in-person, our plan at VisaCoach is to help you to be there, at least "in Spirit".

 With each VisaCoach "front loaded" application, we include a personal statement from you that describes "how you met, why you were attracted to each other, the development of your relationship, key moments in your courtship, the circumstances of your proposal, what happened at the wedding and your plans for a future life and family together in the USA.